The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 They were sitting down in the White House together.

-But now it's who cares what you think, and why do you even think it?
+And why do you even think it?

 Why would they have a good time?

-Reagan had nothing in common with Obama.
+Reagan has nothing in common with Obama.

-You know play these games if JFK were alive today, if Martin Luther King were alive today, if Reagan were alive today watching all this, or crying out loud, folks.
+You know, play these games if JFK were alive today, if Martin Luther King were alive today, if Reagan were alive today watching all this or crying out loud, folks.

 He wished he'd had Alzheimer's.